 Brunei in one day.
 Is it worth it?
 It is for many unknown destinations and a bit different than the rest of Asia.
 So if you want to get away from tourism and get to know another side of Southeast Asia, Brunei is worth the time.

 As we have three weeks, I wanted to combine the trip with India and Brunei before flying to the Philippines.
-The plan was only to stay for three nights in New Delhi, just a short experience with the Indian culture.
+The plan was only to stay for three nights in New Delhi, just to experience the Indian culture.
 But the entire program was changed and became twelve days in India.